The Atheist Bible, CC-BY Fabian M. Suchanek

 The biological view of the human holds that we are all just atoms.
 Everything that happens in our body is just chemical reactions — including our thoughts, wishes, feelings, and choices.
 In such a system, how can we even talk of morals, guilt, sin, and duties?
 And what sense does it make to punish someone for a chemical reaction in his brain that caused him to kill someone?

 This is indeed a difficult question, and it is hotly debated in philosophy of law and philosophy of mind.
 When some man commits a crime, we usually ask whether he could have acted any differently.
 If that is the case, we ascribe his actions to his own decisions (his own free will), we call him morally responsible for his actions, we decide that he deserves punishment, and we administer it.
 The problem is that in such a system, we have to find out whether perpetrators are really free in their decisions.
-Mentally ill people, e.g., are not considered free in this sense.
+Mentally ill people, for example, are not considered free in this sense.
 Nor are people under the influence of drugs.
-It is also known that a brain tumor can cause criminal behavior 37.
+It is also known that a brain tumor can cause criminal behavior118.
 A “heat of passion”, likewise, can act as a mitigating factor, since a man in rage is no longer considered the master of his own decisions.
 Thus, we already acknowledge that not everything that happens in the brain is our own free choice.
 There is still ample space for free will, to be sure, but the more we know about social factors, environmental factors, emotions, genes, hormones, cognitive biases, and the human brain, the smaller that space of the free decisions will become.
 If the naturalistic approach is right, then that space will eventually shrink to zero.
-There is just no room in the human brain for a small person who takes the decisions for us – there are only neurons, and these work by the laws of nature.
-There is, as Joshua Greene and Jonathan Cohen have argued, not a shred of scientific evidence to support the existence of causally effective processes in the mind or brain that violate the laws of physics 12.
+There is just no room in the human brain for a small person who takes the decisions for us –- there are only neurons, and these work by the laws of nature.
+There is, as American neuroscientists Joshua Greene and Jonathan Cohen have argued, not a shred of scientific evidence to support the existence of causally effective processes in the mind or brain that violate the laws of physics64.

-In comes the naturalist stance: humans are essentially big machines whose decisions are dictated by the laws of nature.
+In comes the naturalist stance: Humans are essentially big machines whose decisions are dictated by the laws of nature.
 Then why should we punish the evildoer in this setting?
 The answer is quite plainly that punishing someone for a deed will reduce the probability that he (or, for that matter, someone else) repeats the deed.
 This is true in particular for consequentialist punishments, whose main goal is to prevent the offender from reoffending.
 Of course, we cannot guarantee this effect, because human behavior is unpredictable in general.
 However, the theory “Punishment reduces the probability of a crime (as compared to no reaction at all)” is true, i.e., the percentage of people who commit a crime is lower when there is the threat of punishment.
-This is a validated theory that we can build about humans, just as we can build a validated theory about the working of an atom, the sun, or a coffee machine.
+This is a validated theory that we can build about humans, just as we can build a validated theory about the working of an atom, the Sun, or a coffee machine.
 If we establish a moral framework with the goal of preventing what that moral framework condemns, then it follows logically that we will want to reduce the probability that such condemnable acts happen in the future as well.
 As it so happens, the validated theory of punishments is a useful instrument for that purpose.

 That leaves the question why there are people who seek such justice in the first place, given that everyone is equally driven by the laws of nature in their heads.
-The answer is that we have all been equipped by natural selection with certain innate impulses – most notably the desire to stay alive, the avoidance of suffering, and the ability to empathize with the suffering of others.
+The answer is that we have all been equipped by natural selection with certain innate impulses -– most notably the desire to stay alive, the avoidance of suffering, and the ability to empathize with the suffering of others.
 We have also been endowed (by the same benevolent agent) with the ability to reason, and the ability to act on the outcomes of that reasoning.
 Put these two together, and some humans come up with the idea of punishments.
 They act on this insight, and find that administrating punishments serves their goals.
 Therefore, humans punish offenders.
 Do they freely choose to do so?
 Not in the sense that they take decisions that are not determined by the laws of nature.
 But they condition their actions on the circumstances, and this is what appears as a “choice” to the observer.
 On the receiving side, the perpetrator builds the theory that if he offends, he is punished.
 Every punishment (also that of other offenders) is a training datapoint to that effect in his stream of perceptions.
 His built-in desire to avoid suffering, together with his own ability to reason, will then conduct him to avoid offending again.

 The Atheist Bible, next chapter: The Meaning of Life